How to Count Odd and Even Numbers in Excel (3 Easy Ways)

 For Counting Odd Numbers

-• Write the below VBA Macro Code into the module.
+• Add the following VBA Macro Code into the module.

-• Next, press F5 or click on the Run button to execute the code.
+• Press F5 or click on the Run button to execute the code.

 Apply VBA Code

-• You will have the total amount of odd numbers in your selected cell.
+• It will output the total number of odd numbers in the selected cell.

 Apply VBA Macro to Count Odd and Even Numbers